Peel Hunt Cuts McKay Securities (LON:MCKS) Price Target to GBX 210

-McKay Securities (LON:MCKS) had its price target decreased by Peel Hunt from GBX 260 ($3.42) to GBX 210 ($2.76) in a research report released on Wednesday, Stock Target Advisor reports.
-Peel Hunt currently has an add rating on the real estate investment trust’s stock.
+McKay Securities (LON:MCKS) had its price target lowered by Peel Hunt from GBX 260 ($3.42) to GBX 210 ($2.76) in a research note published on Wednesday morning, Stock Target Advisor reports.
+The firm currently has an add rating on the real estate investment trust’s stock.

 Receive News & Ratings for McKay Securities Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for McKay Securities and related companies with MarketBeat.com's FREE daily email newsletter.